Haceee1/InventorySystem/README.md

 ### Initializing GUI and Background Image

+Initializes the GUI components and sets a background image for the application window.

 ```python
 self.background_image = Image.open("Forest.jpg")
 # More initialization code...
 ```

 ### Creating UI Components

+Contains the method for creating all UI components such as labels, buttons, and entry fields.

 ```python
 def create_widgets(self):